MatteoAdamo82/md2video/readme.md

 ## Acknowledgments

-- Uses `gTTS` for text-to-speech synthesis
+- Uses `gTTS` or `Azure Speech Services` for text-to-speech synthesis
 - Uses `moviepy` for video processing
 - Uses `python-frontmatter` for Markdown processing